Pricing structure: How To Create A Price Structure In 5 Easy Steps 👣

 Pricing structure for business plan

-The design and implementation of a pricing structure, as well as the substantial net benefit and risk associated to a poorly developed and implemented price structure raises important questions:
+The design and implementation of a pricing structure; as well as the substantial net benefit and risk associated; with a poorly developed and implemented price structure raises important questions:

 - Who should the pricing function report to?

 - What responsibilities should the pricing function hold?

 - What skills and qualifications does a pricing manager need to develop a pricing structure?

 - What is the pricing team accountable for versus sales and marketing teams?

 - Does our pricing architecture set up to meet or exceed budget?

 All of these questions pose substantial challenges for the CEO and executive leadership team.
 Very few businesses have the answers.

 In this article, we discussed creating a pricing structure; that aligns with your differentiates (i.e., the value generated) versus your cost structures.
 We showed how the principles of pricing structures discussed in this article; can serve as a guide to driving optimal revenues across segments.